sandialabs/WecOptTool/docs/source/implementation.rst

 The external state vector (:math:`x_{ext}`) has an analogous composition.
 The mean components in :math:`x_{ext}` can be used to capture, for example, pretension in a tether.

 ..
+TODO: MIMO transfer function block matrices
+..
+TODO: dynamics evaluated in terms of position (not velocity)
+..
 TODO: time vector